 Transition Day also gives your child their first chance to meet their Year 6 buddy.
 This is a system where we pair every year 3 child with one from year 6.
 Buddies will join each other for lunch on transition day and spend some time getting to know each other.
 Throughout the year, buddies will meet up on a regular basis to take part in scheduled activities.
 We have found our buddy system to be invaluable in helping children settle into school.

 Following Transition Day, we invite new children to St Peter’s for an afternoon to join their buddies for an ice cream and some fun activities.
-In the past, these have included cake decorating, balloon modelling and even a horse show.
 More details of this and Transition Day will be sent to your child’s current school.

 Once your child starts at St Peter’s, we continue to make every effort to help them settle in and make friends.
 During morning break, the whole school plays together outside, and Year 6 children make a special effort to spend time with their younger buddies and encourage them to join in games.